mcoughlin/ast8581_2025_Spring/README.md

 Course materials for Big Data in Astrophysics

-* The topics of each week's lectures are described in the syllabus PDF
+* The topics of each week's lectures are described on the Canvas page.

 * Lectures are in directories named XY/ where XY/ is the number of the week